 - Jagannathan Scholarship: Awards of varying amounts for students planning to enroll in a UNC school.
 You must show academic achievement, leadership and financial need to win this scholarship.

-Besides applying for private grants and scholarships, submit the Free Application for Federal Student Aid (FAFSA) to put yourself in the running for federal grants.
+Besides applying for private grants and scholarships, you can submit the Free Application for Federal Student Aid (FAFSA) to put yourself in the running for federal grants.
 Most federal grants, such as the Pell Grant and Federal Supplemental Educational Opportunity Grant, go to students with financial need.

 By maximizing your chances for gift aid, you can reduce the amount you need to borrow in student loans.